tinko26/ao/docs/api/src/ao/ao_avl.h.md

 | `node2` | The second node. |
 | `parameter` | An additional parameter. |

 Represents a compare function for AVL tree nodes, that implements a strict total order.
-The function returns `true`, if the first node is strictly less than the seconds node, otherwise `false`.
+The function returns `true`, if the first node is strictly less than the second node, otherwise `false`.

 # Structs